oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/index.rst

 - :ref:`Field ACL <customize-datagrids-extensions-acl>` - allow to protect entity fields with ACL
 - :ref:`Board <customize-datagrids-extensions-board>` - responsible for adding Kanban board views for datagrids
 - :ref:`Filter <backend-entities-filters-grid-extension>` - responsible for adding filtering and filter widgets to grid
+- :ref:`Organization Column <customize-datagrids-extensions-organization-column>` - responsible for adding the organization column if a user works in the global organization

 Customization
 -------------